Flajt/castro/README.md

 # Notice:
 This Code is not for shareing, editing, copying or implementing in other projects.

+## Overview
 A Corona time resturant App.
-## Overview

-This project is a starting point for a Flutter application.
 # Current Features:
  - Display your Resturant
  - go and find resturants